dli-invest/dli-invest.github.io/ibook/docs/ch5_afterthoughts.md

 ## Stock Purchases Thoughts

+**10/28/2020**

+Stock market crashing dont feel like selling

+CMC.CN - Needs to hit targets and shit the facilities built PKK.CN - main focus on china not covid center spot IDK.CN - nav of 0.41 usually stocks trade 2x nav and pkk.cn + mtrx doing well this year MTRX.CN - contact tracing, if adopted should do well ART.V - business does well in covid19

+Can trim some loop on the uptick 10k shares, same with cielo, 40k shares

+**10/23/2020**
+Peak to aphria

+shouldn't have fucking sold

+Peak still growing

+Pot not tech, can't grow fast
+aphria thoughts, if biden wins, harris pot decriminalization in america, temp surge, dump aphria, buy arht?

 **10/11/2020**

 Doubling down on peak as some guy in ceo.ca/pkk posted an article about china growing.
 They have control of the virus, it makes sense to invest in a country that is growing that is not in the state, espeically if they believe they are severely undervalued with high margins and the opportunity to give a dividend.